cpdhleague/Guide-book/index.md

 * A growing Decklist Library
 * A directory of PDH content creators

-Whether you're here to tune your latest deck or tune into the latest events, we're glad you're here.
+Whether you're here to tune into our community or tune your latest deck, we're glad you're here.